rudderlabs/rudder-blog/content/blog/Modern-Companies-Need-a-Customer-Data-Platform-Should-You-Build-or-Buy?.md

 ---
 title: "Modern Companies Need a Customer Data Platform.
 Should You Build or Buy?"
+metaTitle: "Customer Data Platform - Should You Build or Buy?"
-siteMetadescription: RudderStack clears out the confusion of whether to buy or build a Customer Data Platform.
-The CDP helps to feed all sorts of downstream marketing & tools.
+siteMetadescription: "RudderStack clears out the confusion of whether to buy or build a Customer Data Platform.
+The CDP helps to feed all sorts of downstream marketing & tools."
 date: 2020-11-20T00:00:00+05:30
 featureImg: ../assets/buildvsbuy.blog_.rs_-750x355.png
 category: